isroil14/blog/content/posts/go_programming_language.md

 The single greatest factor in assessing any language is how expressive it is.

 But it is really hard to compete with functional languages in that regard.
-I'm not talking about multi-paradigm languages who just support functional programming style.
+I'm not talking about multi-paradigm languages who just happen to support functional programming style.
 I'm talking about languages like Haskell, Lisp and many alike.

 But there is another side to it as well; a programming language has to be powerful too.
-It has to have a strong effect.
+It has to have a strong effect on the "world" or on the computer, let's say.

 Functional languages are primarily without any side-effects.
 Although you can still work around it, the experience feels like you are going against the very grain of the language.